Erick7451/Sabine-Cluster/README.md

 Now!
 Lets get started.

-Today, we will explore the University of Houston's Sabine cluster to get a peak of its power.

-First, we will use the command **sinfo** to get more information about the partitions of the cluster.
+First, let's us take a look at the **sinfo** command to attain more information of the cluster's partition.

 ```linux
 [eeplater@sabine ~]$ sinfo